Institute Activities and Advances

 The NICHD conducts and supports research on issues affecting women's overall gynecological health.
 Areas of research include menstrual irregularities, menopause, disorders such as vulvodynia and uterine fibroids, the organs and pathways of the female reproductive system, and disorders linked to the X chromosome.
 The following NICHD organizational units conduct or support research in this area of women's health:

-- The intramural Division of Epidemiology Statistics and Prevention Research (DESPR) conducts research on a wide variety of topics, including the menstrual cycle, effects of fetal alcohol exposure, and gestational diabetes.
+- The intramural Division of Intramural Population Health Research (DIPHR) conducts research on a wide variety of topics, including the menstrual cycle, effects of fetal alcohol exposure, and gestational diabetes.

 - Current research in the Fertility and Infertility (FI) Branch focuses on infertility, contraceptives, and issues affecting reproduction.
 Researchers are currently studying pelvic floor prolapse and incontinence, conducting clinical trials on medications for polycystic ovary syndrome, and leading etiologic studies on vulvodynia.